 This trailer is very small.
 Annie Proulx takes the idiomatic expression “Not big enough to swing a cat” and changes it to “So small you couldn’t cuss the cat without getting fur in your mouth”.
 Whether this is Proulx’s invention or a regionalism she utilises in this story for comedic effect, this is an example of sentence-level metalepsis.
 This technique allows the writer to avoid cliché, swapping a worn expression out for colour and humour.

 Think of this setting and you’re liable to wonder, what has it got to do with any coast?
 It’s almost as far inland as you can get.

 The season of the main event is spring.

 At this time in this state it’s legal to drink and drive.
 Drivers are trusted to use their own judgement.

-This is another almost-magical-realist story, as the matter of the mysterious fireball left to explode outside the pub is never resolved.
-This event foregrounds the uncanny/unbelievable aspects of the real world.
+This is an almost-magical-realist story.
+The mysterious fireball is left to explode outside the pub.
+This is never resolved.
+This event foregrounds the uncanny and unbelievable aspects of the real world.

 GEOGRAPHICAL DETERMINISM IN “A LONELY COAST”